gchure/phd/src/chapter_08/section_04_counting_repressors.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We now begin to relax assumptions as to what fraction of the measured cells underwent a division event before imaging.
-As described above, in drawing distinctions between "small", "medium", and "large" cells, we assume the latter represent cells which *did not* undergo a division between the harvesting and imaging of the samples.
+As described above, in drawing distinctions between "small," "medium," and "large" cells, we assume the latter represent cells which *did not* undergo a division between the harvesting and imaging of the samples.
 Thus, the repressor counts of these cells should require no correction.
 The white-faced